-Here’s whether it’s bad to put a credit card in your phone card:
+Here’s everything about putting a credit card in your phone case being bad:

 Putting a credit card in a phone can damage the card, but many cases are well-designed in that respect and won’t hurt it.